 From a practical sense, we need it in order to live so why not take care of it the best we can?

-On a deeper level, the physical body is a powerful doorway for us to access wisdom and therefore transformation.
+On a deeper level, the physical body is a powerful doorway to access wisdom and therefore transformation.
 Can't change what you don't know/want to know :)

-And while some wisdom traditions may teach denying the body and/or ignoring the body, in my experience, it is the exact opposite.
-We must pay attention and learn.
-Then apply those lessons in the form of action.
+While some wisdom traditions may teach denying the body and/or ignoring the body, in my experience, it is the exact opposite.
+We must pay attention, listen, and learn.
+Then we apply those lessons in the form of action.

 How do we access the physical body, in a deeper sense?

 One thread runs through all of it and that is the practice of presence...awareness.
 A.K.A - paying attention.